mohllal/back-end-interview-topics/README.md

     console.log(b);
     ```

     What will be printed on the console?
-If the *strict mode* was enabled using `'use strict';`, what will be the output?
+If the *strict mode* was enabled by using the `'use strict';`, what will be the output?

   - Define a `repeatify` function on the String object.
 The function accepts an integer that specifies how many times the string has to be repeated.
 The function returns the string repeated the number of times specified.
 For example: